Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Outlook

+It should be noted that magnetoresistance may also appear due to the intervalley scattering (interparticle conversion, when Dirac particle scatters into massive hole valley and vice versa) due to the impurity potential presented in any structure.
+It is known that such processes induces finite magnetoresistance in the systems with parabolic dispersion of particles and having several subbands coupled by the particle-impurity scattering~\cite{Zaremba}.
+Nevertheless, the interaction-induced contributions considered in this work are strongly temperature-dependent, that opens ways to detect them in experiments.

+Furthermore, we want to add that the phenomena described in this manuscript can also occur in hybrid systems like a stack of two layers with parabolic and linear carrier dispersions, as they are analogous to a HgTe system.
+For example, a sheet of graphene on top of a MoS$_2$ or other TMD material constitutes an analogous system in which such interactions can take place.
+Here, due to the spatial separation of the layers, there occurs a suppression of the interaction between the carriers in different layers, described by the term proportional to $\exp(-qd)$ with $d$ the distance between the layers.
+This factor potentially diminishes the strength of scattering, but still can be considerable.

-The theoretical approach developed above works for the degenerate hole gases far from the Dirac point.
-The case of Maxwell electron and hole gases and their interaction (between Maxwell heavy holes and Dirac holes) requires a separate study.
+Finally, we want to mention that the theoretical approach developed here works for the case of degenerate hole gas far from the Dirac point.
+The case of Maxwell electron and hole gases and their interaction (between Maxwell massive holes and Dirac holes) requires a separate study.